hisekaldma/Polyhymnia/README.md

   (x > 3) Hihat: _ _ _ _ x _ _ _ _ _ x _ x x x x
   (x > 6) Snare: _ _ _ x _ _ x _ _ _ _ _ x _ _ _
 ```

-**Polyhymnia is still in the design stage.
-Some things will change.
-Some things won’t.**

 ## Getting started